 - ADHD is a neurodevelopmental condition, and OCD is an anxiety condition.

-- OCD can have a late onset (either naturally or in response to trauma), but ADHD cannot* have a late onset (unless it's caused by Traumatic Brain Injury, or TBI)
+- OCD can have a late onset (either naturally or in response to trauma10), but ADHD cannot* have a late onset (unless it's caused by traumatic brain injury, or TBI)

 Can you have both ADHD and OCD?

 Coping strategies aren't one-size-fits-all, so it's unlikely that you will find an easy fix for your most difficult symptoms right away.

 It's normal to try out a few strategies before finding a treatment or coping mechanism that works for you.
 In other words, don't give up!
 Review our suggestions below and discuss them with your doctor.